 While it’s evident that mobile designs, up-to-date compliance, and new payment methods are essential in today’s gambling market, operators who have committed to using a technology provider that doesn’t check off all these boxes might feel stuck.
 They try to rationalize that the resource investment, downtime, and potential risk in switching sportsbook solution providers isn’t worth it.

 But the real risk is in NOT upgrading your technology stack.
 To the delight of operators around the world, there are solutions that make it simple for sportsbook and iGaming operators to remain competitive and succeed in the evolving gaming landscape.
-Visit our Technology Migration page to see the impact that Lion Gaming Group’s technology can have on the success of your operation.
+Visit our Technology Migration page to see the impact that Lion Gaming’s white label sportsbook technology can have on the success of your operation.